cwilling/xkeys-server/api/README.md

 sudo apt install libmosquitto-dev sudo apt install libjson-c-dev
 ```
 - [device_list.c](device_list.c) is a C source program which requests a list of attached devices and prints out the result twice.
 Firstly as a raw string, secondly prettified.
-Compile the executable with `gcc -o events events.c -lmosquitto -ljson-c` and run the result with `./device_list`
+Compile the executable with `gcc -o device_list device_list.c -lmosquitto -ljson-c` and run the result with `./device_list`
 - [_events.c_](events.c) is a C source program which, when compiled displays device events from any attached device as they occur.
 In this _api_ directory, compile with `gcc -o events events.c -lmosquitto` and then run the resulting `./events` to watch for device events.